Skip to main content

 Sound management of the information we hold is essential to our business.

 The ESC operates a programme to maintain its Cyber Essentials Plus accreditation ensuring that cyber security arrangements are assessed externally.
-The ESC also subscribes to the National Cyber Security Centre’s early warning systems which flags security gaps and potential threats.
+The ESC also subscribes to the National Cyber Security Centre’s early warning system which flags security gaps and potential threats.

 Effectiveness of governance arrangements